HectorPeeters/agda2rust/README.md

 # Agda2Rust

-Agda2Rust is an experimental backend for the agda compiler.
+Agda2Rust is an experimental backend for the Agda compiler.

+This backend was built for the course Research Project (CSE3000) as part of my bachelors thesis at the TU Delft.